- Berkeley, CA

 “All space is occupied by the enemy.
 We are living under a permanent curfew.
 Not just the cops—the geometry” –Raoul Vaneigem

-King has developed a visual vocabulary that connects once valuable, now discarded materials with the precarities we encounter in our current personal, social and political contexts.
+King's visual vocabulary connects once valuable, now-discarded materials with the precarities we encounter in our current personal, social and political contexts.
+This work explores states of coexistence, contingency and control, drawing attention to how we make our social environments and are, in turn, made by them.
 The works juxtapose, engage, and balance, challenging viewers into empathy with sculptural objects and with each other.

 Kathleen King was born in Oakland, CA and has a BA in Art from the University of California, Berkeley.
 Her work has been exhibited at Mercury 20 Gallery, The Compound Gallery, Pro Arts, the Marin Museum of Contemporary Art and the City of Berkeley’s Martin Luther King, Jr. Civic Center Building.
 Her work is represented in numerous private collections.